quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE risks a peer missing the first such packet.
-The only mechanism available to an endpoint that continues to receive data for a terminated connection is to send a Public Reset packet.
+The only mechanism available to an endpoint that continues to receive data for a terminated connection is to use the stateless reset process ({{stateless-reset}}).

 An endpoint that receives an invalid CONNECTION_CLOSE frame MUST NOT signal the existence of the error to its peer.